ickynavigator/portfolio-sanity-client/README.md

 ### Project config

-Go to [Project Config](./src/lib/project.config.ts) to update the app configuration.
+Go to the studio at `/studio` to setup the project configuration.

 ### Setup Revalidation